HalbEx-Equinox/Docs/Sensor and Comms/README.md

 <p align="centre">
   <h3 align="centre">Research material</h3>
-<br />NEO-6M pdf has a summary of the stuff I read up on the module.
+<br />NEO-6M pdf has a summary of the stuff I read up on the gps module (NEO-6M).